openenergymonitor/EmonESP/readme.md

 ## First Setup

-On first boot, ESP should broadcast a WiFI AP `ESP_XXX`.
+On first boot, ESP should broadcast a WiFI AP `emonESP_XXX`.
 Connect to this AP and the [captive portal](https://en.wikipedia.org/wiki/Captive_portal) should forward you to the log-in page.
 If this does not happen navigate to `http://192.168.4.1`

 *Note: You may need to disable mobile data if connecting via a Android 6 device*